What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Details on Experiments Setups

-For requirements we elicited with two other approaches, we use \texttt{text-embedding-ada-002} to generate embeddings of each requirement and remove ones with high cosine similarity ($>0.9$) to other existing requirements incrementally.
+We use \texttt{gpt-4o} to elicit requirements through brainstorming and error analysis.
+The error analysis is conducted on the responses generated from a set of smaller LLMs (\texttt{gpt-4o-mini}, \texttt{gemini-1.5-flash}, \texttt{llama3.2-11b}).
+For elicited requirements, we use \texttt{text-embedding-ada-002} to generate embeddings of each requirement and remove ones with high cosine similarity ($>0.9$) to other existing requirements incrementally.
 After this step, we curate 38, 39, and 40 requirements for \texttt{trip-advisory}, \texttt{product-gen}, and \texttt{code-explain} tasks respectively.

-We then filtered out the requirements that are overly specific (e.g., \textit{``The output must explain how the product's features enhance the karaoke experience for the targeted age group.''}), and finally had three independent annotators select the ones they felt useful for the task.
+We then filtered out the requirements that are overly specific (e.g., \textit{``The output must explain how the product's features enhance the karaoke experience for the targeted age group.''}), and finally had three independent annotators select important requirements.
+We recruited the annotators from our contacts and ensured that they all have sufficient background knowledge for the task they need to annotate (e.g., all three annotators are in a computer science PhD program for the code explanation task).
+The annotators have access to a short annotation rubric, including an instruction that asks them to mark up important requirements for the task and add justifications when needed, a task description, and example inputs to ground their annotations (Figure~\ref{fig:annotator-prompt}).
+The annotation process takes up to 20 minutes, and the annotators are not compensated for their time.
+We verbally communicated to the annotators that their selected requirements will be used for later experiments.

-We kept the requirements selected by human annotators in the end, with 20 requirements for each and a total of 60 requirements as in Section~\ref{sec:appendix-requirements}.
-The final list of requirements cover different categories (content, style, format), different scopes (global, conditional), as visualized in Figure~\ref{fig:req-distribution}.
+We kept the requirements selected by at least one human annotator in the end, with 20 requirements for each and a total of 60 requirements as in Section~\ref{sec:appendix-requirements}.
+Note that different annotators may diverge in the requirements they selected, and we intentionally kept the diversity from the process, as it is natural that different stakeholders may have different priorities~\cite{van2009requirements}.
+The final list of requirements covers different categories (content, style, format), different scopes (global, conditional), as visualized in Figure~\ref{fig:req-distribution}.

-We provide all requirements used in our experiments in the shared code repository, \url{https://github.com/malusamayo/underspec-analysis/tree/main/data/requirements}, along with their validators.
+We provide all requirements used in our experiments in the shared code repository along with their validators.